 I love surprising twists in people’s life stories.
 A change of direction, charting an entirely new path, or just taking a number of stops along the career path before reaching the pinnacle.

-It’s fascinating to to find out Kerry Washington was be a likeable side actor in Save the Last Dance before transforming transform into one of Hollywood’s glamorous leading ladies more than a decade later.
+For example, it’s fascinating to me to find out Kerry Washington was a likable side actor in Save the Last Dance before transforming transform into one of Hollywood’s glamorous leading ladies more than a decade later.

-I came across a wonderfully surprising, delightful example of this tonight and had to share, even though it might be old news to a lot of people.
+I came across a delightful example of this tonight and had to share, even though it might be old news to a lot of people.

 A little back story: you know how I’m really excited for the Gilmore Girls reprisal?

 Well, I was diving into a YouTube black hole this evening (those suggested videos get me almost every time) and came across this interview with some of the Gilmore Girls cast.
 It’s way too long, so I couldn’t justify watching all of it but I did listen to the very beginning where they talk about Danny Strong, who played Paris’ boyfriend, Doyle.

 Here’s a rough transcript of that part of their conversation:

 Luke: I ran into Danny Strong downstairs.
 And, you know, he was always this great actor and he showed up and everybody would have a great time with Danny Strong and he was an actor.

 Amy Sherman-Palladino (show creator & writer): Oh yeah.

 Luke: I ran into him downstairs and I said, ‘Danny Strong!
 How are ya?
 I haven’t seen ya in awhile.
 I go, you gonna be at the panel?’
 And he said, ‘Uh, well, I’m doing the Empire thing.’
 And I asked if he was acting on that show and he goes, “No, I created it.”